Looking for your next weekend away to a warm climate? Then Miami, Florida, should be on your upcoming destination list!

 The flight to Miami will obviously vary depending on where you are flying from, but speaking from an experienced traveler, there are a few flying essentials you will want to include in order to feel comfortable.

-The Apple wallet is a common go-to for storing plane tickets these days due to its easy convenience, but you can also print your ticket at the airport if you feel safer holding it in hand.
+The Apple wallet is a common go-to for storing plane tickets due to its easy convenience, but you can print your ticket at the airport if you feel safer holding it in hand.

 - Hand sanitizer